suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 * I am not sure when the conversion of UoM occurred in the original study (which was done by finding the majority UoM), I did it after applying the exclusions, so it is specific to our cohort.
 * Not sure if zero value/amount/valuenums were excluded from inputevents, outputevents and labevents, but I excluded them.
 * Prescriptions table's dosage aggregation was unclear, so I took the upper bound of the dosage if dosage was given as a range and then took the sum to aggregate.

-Specify changes to the data processing and/or methodology which *may* have occurred, but you are unable to confirm due to ambiguity in the original material studied.
-For each difference, describe (1) the most specific reference to the approach in the original study, if possible, and (2) the approach taken in the reproduction.

 ## Comparison of population